M3wP/Monopoly/C64/readme.md

 You probably need to own a copy of the official board game to even be reading this.  *ugh*

+I feel this is how the game should be played...

 ## Introduction